muratk3n/thirdwave/en/README.md

 F yeah!

-Occasionally they anger many, but there is always stuff going on in UK, some of it even good..
+Occasionally they anger many, but there is always some action in UK, some of it even good..

 They also talk about CCS